(CNN)Here is a look at the life of former activist and seven-time Emmy Award winning actor Ed Asner.

 Military: US Army Signal Corps

-Only actor to win both a comedy and a drama Primetime Emmy for the same role, for "Lou Grant."
+Only actor to have won both a comedy and a drama Primetime Emmy for the same role, for "Lou Grant."

-He is a member of the Democratic Socialists of America.
+He was a member of the Democratic Socialists of America.

 1950s - Member of Chicago's Playwrights Theatre Club before moving to New York.